BULL RUN, VA

 he caused his engineers to make a careful examination of the

-ground between the two armies, and to gain as much information
+ground between the two armies, and to gain as much

 as possible of the enemy's position.
 Two fords were found